ashleydavis/datakit/docs/cli.md

 ## Examples

-### Reads from standard input, applies the transformation and writes to standard output
+### Reads JSON data from standard input, applies the transformation and writes to standard output

 ```bash
 map - "r => r.x"
 ```
-### Reads from a file, applies the transformation and writes to standard output
+### Reads data from a file, applies the transformation and writes to standard output

 ```bash
 map input-file.csv "r -> r.x"
 ```
-### Reads from a file, applies the transformation and writes output to another file
+### Reads data from a file, applies the transformation and writes output to another file

 ```bash
 map input-file.csv "r -> r.x" output-file.csv